chykasib/learning-client-side-repo/README.md

 About my website:

 ◉ Website Name: Keystone Cse Courses
-◉ Responsive this website mobile and desktop
-◉ here some routes:  blog, courses, login, register, checkout, faq ◉ add a special download button and a toggle button;
+◉ Responsive this website for  mobile and desktop devices ◉ Here some routes:  blog, courses, login, register, checkout, faq ◉ Add a special download button and a toggle button;
 ◉ I use here react-bootstrap css framework
 ◉ live website link: